hnngo/fibonacci-dictionary/README.md

 # Fibonacci Calculator application with Docker, TravisCI, and AWS

-A small project to let user calculate the fibonaci series.
+A small project to let user calculate the fibonacci series.

 ## Description